yugr/Lalambda/21/practice.md

 and a well-written app should detect such cases and terminate graciously.

-Not doing will result in a SEGV signal being sent which will most likely cause a coredump, and often result in leaked system resources, hanged database transactions and other BAD THINGS.
+Not doing so will result in a SEGV signal being sent which will most likely cause a coredump, and often result in leaked system resources, hanged database transactions and other BAD THINGS.